G20 body says U.S. could improve financial risk spotting

 Checks are also needed to see if insurers hold enough capital to back their life insurance products, the FSB said.

-The U.S. system for capitalizing insurers made it difficult for investors to compare risks across the sector or with international rivals, the review, chaired by Andreas Dombret of the Bundesbank, added.
+The U.S system for capitalising insurers made it difficult for investors to compare risks across the sector or with international rivals, the review, chaired by Andreas Dombret of the Bundesbank added.

-A U.S. Treasury spokeswoman said that as a member of the FSB, it welcomed the review.

-“We agree with the findings that the establishment of the Financial Stability Oversight Council, the Office of Financial Research and Federal Insurance Office represent important steps to enhance stability of the financial system,” she said.

-The review said the United States has made “substantial” progress in strengthening oversight of systemically important financial market infrastructure such as clearing houses.
+The United States has made “substantial” progress in stengthening oversight of systemically important financial market infrastructure such as clearing houses.

 All G20 members are committed to having their financial systems reviewed regularly by their peers.